onetapbeyond/lambda-spark-executor/README.md

 For certain application workflows and workloads Spark task delegation to `AWS Lambda` compute infrastructure will make sense.
-However, it is worth noting that this library is provided to extend-not-replace the traditional Spark computation model, so we recommend using SAMBA judiciously.
+However, it is worth noting that this library is provided to `extend-not-replace` the traditional Spark computation model, so I recommend using SAMBA judiciously.

 ### License